-- .
-Unemployment: people lost homes etc. got food from charities - .
-Suicides: 20,000+ committed suicide in the years 1930-1933 - .
-Hoovervilles: people lived in shanty towns built out of rub - .
-Farmers: thousands of fa lost their farms as they could n pay their bank loans - .
-Hoboes: thousa unemployed me country looking for jobs
+DEPRESSION The Depression From 1929 to 1941 the USA suffered an economic downturn - the depression At the time many people thought that the Wall Street Crash had caused the depression & that it would not last long.
+However, the Wall Street Crash did not caused the depression, it was the trigger, several other reasons were to blame.
+Weaknesses in the 1920s economy: tariffs; traditional industries; farming; over production/less demand & unequal distribution of wealth.
+Wall Street Crash: created less demand & made a very bad situation worse Social - Unemployment: people lost homes etc. got food from charities - Suicides: 20,000+ committed suicide in the years 1930-1933 - Hoovervilles: people lived in shanty towns built out of rubbish - Farmers: thousands of farmers lost their farms as they could not pay their bank loans - Hoboes: thousands of unemployed men, travelled the country looking for jobs